turingschool/curriculum/source/projects/scribblr.markdown

 We get an error because `notify` is not defined.
 That's because it's inside our `onready`'s closure.
 Notify doesn't need to be in there, since it's pretty much a global helper.

 Edit `autosave.js` and move the `notify` function outside of the closure.
-Refresh the page and it should pass.
+Rerun the test and it should pass.

 Cool, our first working test!
 There's a saying in the Test Driven Development world: "Red, green, refactor!".
 That means the first thing you do is write a test that fails.
 We did that by writing our test, and it failed because the `notify` method was not globally available.